crocoro-familiy/agent-beat-personagym/README.md

 # green-agent-personagym
-A Green Agent implementation built on top of the a2a framework for PersonaGym.
+White and Green Agent implementation built on top of the a2a framework for PersonaGym.

 ## Prerequisites